 - Use an enzyme-based exfoliant at least once a week to remove layers of dead skin and impurities from the pores in order to keep your skin looking fresh and vibrant.

-- Pay attention to how your skin reacts when you use certain skin care products or cosmetics.
-Keep a skincare diary for a couple weeks whenever you add a new product into your routine.
+- Pay attention to how your skin reacts when you use certain skincare products or cosmetics.
+Keep a skincare diary for a couple of weeks whenever you add a new product to your routine.